12 days and 11 nights

 Prices are per person.

-The surcharge for single occupancy in a double cabin is 75% of the total amount for the cruise.
+The surcharge for single occupancy in a double cabin is 75% of the total cruise price.
 Surcharge for single occupancy in Suites is 100% of the cruise price.

 Please be informed that all pre/post cruise services (additional arr/dep transfers, hotel accommodations, additional excursions, etc.) can also arranged by us.